Catholic Church in China: Qing dynasty (1644–1912)

+After the Rites controversy of the late 17th century and early 18th century ended in the expulsion of missionaries from most of China, access to the people of China was difficult for the Catholic Church.
+The controversy revolved around the reluctance of the Church to recognize local Confucian customs of honouring deceased family members.
+To the Chinese, this was an ancient ritual; to the Vatican it was a religious exercise which conflicted with Catholic dogma.
+Some missionaries objected to the legacy of what they viewed as Matteo Ricci's concessions to superstitious practices.
+The Vatican ultimately sided with these missionaries and ordered the Jesuits to abandon Ricci's cultural approach.
+Due to the Rites controversy, the Kangxi Emperor required missionaries to declare their adherence to "the rules of Matteo Ricci" which tolerated the Chinese rites.
+In 1724, the Yongzheng Emperor expelled all missionaries who failed to support Ricci's position on accommodation.

 Under the "fundamental laws" of China, one section is titled "Wizards, Witches, and all Superstitions, prohibited."
 The Jiaqing Emperor in 1814 added a sixth clause in this section with reference to Christianity.
 It was modified in 1821 and printed in 1826 by the Daoguang Emperor.
 It sentenced Europeans to death for spreading Catholic Christianity among Han Chinese and Manchus (Manchurian people, originally from North China).
 Christians who would not repent their conversion were sent to Muslim cities in Xinjiang, to be given as slaves to Muslim leaders and Baigs.
 Manchu Christians would also be removed from their Banner registers after being given as slaves to the Baigs.

 Some hoped that the Chinese government would discriminate between Protestantism and Catholicism, since the law was directed at Catholicism, but after Protestant missionaries in 1835–6 gave Christian books to Chinese, the Daoguang Emperor demanded to know who were the "traitorous natives in Canton who had supplied them with books."
 The foreign missionaries were strangled or expelled by the Chinese.